Doctoral Studies

 - Certified copy of your diploma + Transcript of Records

-These should be requested from the colleges and universities attended.
-For applicants from non-member states of the Hague Conference on International Law (see the list), the documents must be accompanied by an apostille issued by the local Czech Embassy. - Two signed recommendation letters
+These should be requested from the colleges/universities attended.
+For applicants from non-member states of the Hague Conference on International Law (see the list), the documents must be accompanied by an apostille issued by the local Czech Embassy. - Two signed recommendation letters (optional)

 These provide an additional source of information about professional and academic level and should be completed by employer or university professor. - Curriculum vitae